-This final datum, the matter of illumination before the throne, deserves further scrutiny.
-Students of the Revelation cannot miss the book's intentional depiction of the correspondence between the heavenly temple in which God sits enthroned and the earthly temple familiar to Jewish-Christian readers (Rev 7.15).
-The correspondences should not surprise us since the earthly tabernacle and its furnishings were patterned after, and served as copies and shadows of, the heavenly sanctuary erected by God Himself (Heb 7.1-5).
+The final datum in the above list, the matter of illumination before the throne, deserves further scrutiny.
+Students of the Revelation cannot miss the book's intentional depiction of the correspondence between the heavenly temple in which God sits enthroned and the earthly temple familiar to Jewish-Christian readers (Re 7.15).
+The correspondences should not surprise us since the earthly tabernacle and its furnishings were patterned after, and served as copies and shadows of, the heavenly sanctuary erected by God Himself (Heb 9.1-5).
 Consider the following: